rancher/opni/README.md

 ```
 * Your endpoint will look something like `xyz-xxxxxxxxx.us-east-2.elb.amazonaws.com`
 ____
+#### Upcoming features
+- Prediction feedback - give feedback for incorrect predictions so the AI adapts better to your logs
+- Control plane log anomaly detection for additional Kubernetes distributions besides RKE including K3S and EKS.

 ## Contributing
 We use `pre-commit` for formatting auto-linting and checking import.
 Please refer to [installation](https://pre-commit.com/#installation) to install the pre-commit or run `pip install pre-commit`.
 Then you can activate it for this repo.
 Once it's activated, it will lint and format the code when you make a git commit.
 It makes changes in place.
 If the code is modified during the reformatting, it needs to be staged manually.